Development Environment

 composer install --ignore-platform-reqs

-To start up the environment we can now use the Sail binary that is included with the package to build our development image and spin up a network with a database container.
+To start up the environment we can now use the Sail binary that is included with the package to start our development environment.

 ./vendor/bin/sail up -d